salmiak/sing-a-song/README.md

 ### Start server
 Run `$ npm start` to launch server, this will serve the content of the `client/dist` as static + API.

-## ToDo
-[ ] Add real SMTP-service for email
-[ ] Make it possible to delete an uploaded image
-[ ] Better styling of profile edit
-[ ] Drag and drop reorder of media on profile